satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 To be __effective__ doesn't mean to do more things, it means to do __the right things__.

-In todays world most of the great software is created by teams, not individuals.
+In today's world most of the great software is created by teams, not individuals.
 And to be an effective developer you need to master skills that will make you a good team player.

 Let's start with the most obvious one.